riyaadazad/html-tricks/_posts/2019-02-11-why-jekyll-is-better-than-wordpress.md

 "Prose provides a beautifully simple content authoring environment for CMS-free websites.
 It's a web-based interface for managing content on GitHub.
 Use it to create, edit, and delete files, and save your changes directly to GitHub.
 Host your website on GitHub Pages for free, or set up your own GitHub webhook server.
 Prose has advanced support for Jekyll sites and markdown content.
 Prose detects markdown posts in Jekyll sites and provides syntax highlighting, a formatting toolbar, and draft previews in the site's full layout." -[prose.io](https://prose.io) website

+If you use GitHub and GitHub Pages for your website, Prose makes it easy to write posts for your blogs anywhere (on your computer or on your phone or tablet), without having to be restricted to a certain computer.
+However, it may not work well with alternatives to GitHub Pages, such as Netlify.